Is a Correction Looming Ahead for VEON Ltd. (VEON)

-VEON Ltd. (NASDAQ:VEON) went down by -0.59% from its latest closing price compared to the recent 1-year high of $2.38.
-The company’s stock price has collected -5.62% of loss in the last five trading sessions.
-Press Release reported on 12/07/21 that VEON aspires to achieve 10-14% CAGR local currency revenue & EBITDA growth between FY2022 and FY2024
+VEON Ltd. (NASDAQ:VEON) went down by -4.19% from its latest closing price compared to the recent 1-year high of $2.38.
+The company’s stock price has collected -5.33% of loss in the last five trading sessions.
+Press Release reported on 12/18/21 that Andrey Pyatakhin appointed as CEO of Beeline Kyrgyzstan

 Is It Worth Investing in VEON Ltd. (NASDAQ :VEON) Right Now?